-(a) Initial disclosures under Federal Rule of Civil Procedure 26(a)(1), depositions upon oral examinations and interrogatories, requests for documents, requests for admissions, answers and responses, expert disclosures, and expert reports shall not be routinely filed (see Federal Rule of Civil Procedure 5(d)).
+(a) Pursuant to Fed.
+R. Civ.
+P. 5(d)(1), initial disclosures under Fed.
+R. Civ.
+P. 26(a)(1)(A), depositions upon oral examinations and interrogatories, requests for documents, requests for admissions, answers and responses, expert disclosures, expert reports, notices of deposition, notices of service of subpoena, and certificates or notices indicating service of discovery documents on opposing parties shall not be routinely filed.
 However, when any motion is filed relating to discovery, the parties filing the motion shall attach as exhibits to the motion all of the documents relevant to the motion if the documents have not been previously filed.
-Certificates or notices indicating service of discovery documents on opposing parties shall not be filed.